CodeTherapist/customizing-aspnetcore-book/manuscript/09-actionfilters.md

 }
 ```

 This code shows a simple ActionFilter which always returns a `BadRequestObjectResult`, if the `ModelState` is not valid.
-This may be useful an a Web API as a default check on POST, PUT and PATCH requests.
+This may be useful within a Web API as a default check on `POST`, `PUT` and `PATCH` requests.
 This could be extended with a lot more validation logic.
 We'll see how to use it later on.

 Another possible use case for an ActionFilter is logging.
-You don't need to log in the Controllers and Actions directly.
-You can do this in an action filter to not mess up the actions with not relevant code:
+You don't need to log in the controller Actions directly.
+You can do this in an action filter to keep your actions readable with relevant code:

 ```csharp
 public class LoggingActionFilter : IActionFilter